Heebrah/jenkins-scm/README.md

 ![caption](/img/25.run-grok-on-8080.jpg)

 12. we can get our public ip address equivalent to localhost:8080 as something like https://.....ngrok.free.app.
-N.B this changes as we reload so we will need to be changing the jenkins ip address
+N.B this changes as we reload so we will need to be changing the jenkins ip address.
+We can use ec2 instance and install jenkins inside this will make us use the public ip address of the instance.

 ![caption](/img/23.ngrok-http-8080.jpg)